ansys/pyfluent-visualization/doc/source/index.rst

 - Plotting of Fluent geometry and meshes using `PyVista
   <https://docs.pyvista.org>`_ from within a Python script or an
   interactive `Jupyter notebook <https://jupyter.org/>`_.
-- Access to Fluent surface based field data as Python objects via `NumPy
+- Access to Fluent surface-based field data as Python objects via `numpy
   <https://numpy.org/>`_ arrays
-- and more...

-Documentation and Issues
+Documentation and issues
 ------------------------

 In addition to installation, usage, and contribution information, the PyFluent